Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 If the mod loader doesn't work, or if none of the mod works, there are a few things you can try.

 Before you try it, though, make sure Window Explorer is showing file extensions.
-Ask Google if you are not sure.
-Same for any steps you are unsure of.

 ## Check Mod Loader Is Loaded